sarahbonnin/CRG_RIntroduction/exercise9.md

 </details>

-**2- Write a for loop that iterates over 5 to 15 and prints a vector of 2 elements containing each number and its the square root**
+**2- Write a for loop that iterates over 5 to 15 and prints a vector of 2 elements containing each number and its square root**

 <details>
 <summary>